prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

 * ``query.max-memory-per-node``:
   The maximum amount of user memory that a query may use on any one machine.

-* ``query.max-total-memory-per-node``:
-  The maximum amount of user and system memory that a query may use on any one machine, where system memory is the memory used during execution by readers, writers, and network buffers, etc.

 * ``discovery-server.enabled``:
   Presto uses the Discovery service to find all the nodes in the cluster.